Condor Conservation How You Can Help

 Identification tags and telemetry transmitters allow YCRP field crews to track and monitor condors in the rugged landscapes of the Pacific Northwest.
 Photo: YCRP

-YCRP remotely monitors condors at strategic and remote locations, such as feeding sites and nests, by constructing and operating video camera systems.
+YCRP remotely monitors condors at strategic locations, such as feeding sites and nests, by constructing and operating video camera systems.
 Photo: YCRP

 Your generous contributions help us to meet the needs of our condor population, fulfill Program objectives, and create healthy ecological and social environments for condors in northern California and the Pacific Northwest.